Measurement

 If you set up the tracking and find near-zero AI referral traffic, there are three likely causes — each with a different fix.

-Cause 1: Your content is not structured for citation.
-AI engines consistently cite content that has clear definitions, direct answers to specific questions, and structured formatting.
+Cause 1 — Your content is not structured for citation.
+AI engines consistently cite content with clear definitions, direct answers to specific questions, and structured formatting.
 A page with long flowing prose, no subheadings, and no FAQ section is difficult for an AI to extract a quotable answer from.
-The fix is content restructuring — not more content.
+The fix is content restructuring, not more content.
+For the schema layer specifically, see Structured Data for AI Search; if you publish video, how video content earns AI citations covers the transcript and metadata signals that turn YouTube into an AI referral source.

-Cause 2: Your entity is not established.
+Cause 2 — Your entity is not established.
 AI engines are more likely to cite sources they recognise as authorities on a topic.
 If your domain has no Knowledge Panel, limited external mentions, and no consistent entity signals across the web, your content may be accurate but unverifiable from the model’s perspective.
 The fix is E-E-A-T and entity building — author bylines, external press mentions, structured About page data.
+See Why Entities Matter More Than Keywords for AI Search for the framework.

-Cause 3: You are not targeting the right queries.
+Cause 3 — You are not targeting the right queries.
 AI traffic concentrates on decision and comparison queries, not awareness queries.
-Previsible’s analysis found pricing pages have 3.5x higher AI presence than the site average — because AI users arrive with defined problems and use AI to compare solutions.
-If your content strategy is 80% TOFU awareness content and 20% decision content, you are optimising for a channel that AI is not the strongest at driving.
+The Previsible analysis found pricing and tools pages receive 4–9× higher AI presence than site averages — because AI users arrive with defined problems and use AI to compare solutions.
+If your content strategy is 80% top-of-funnel awareness content and 20% decision content, you are optimising for a channel that AI does not drive heavily.

 Three things to do this week, depending on what you find

-If you find AI traffic and it is not converting: The issue is CTA misalignment.
-The pages being cited are likely informational — they answer a question but do not offer a clear next step.
+If you find AI traffic and it is not converting: the issue is CTA misalignment.
+The cited pages are likely informational — they answer a question but do not offer a clear next step.
 Add a contextual CTA to each cited page that reflects the funnel stage of someone arriving from an AI response: they already understand the problem, so skip the awareness pitch.

-If you find very little or no AI traffic: Run your priority content pages through a GEO readiness check.
-Specifically: does each page have a definition block in the opening paragraph?
+If you find very little or no AI traffic: run your priority content pages through a GEO readiness check.
+Does each page have a definition block in the opening paragraph?
 Does it directly answer the question implied by its primary keyword?
 Are there structured FAQ questions using natural language?
 If not, those are your first fixes before any broader content strategy changes.
+The AEO Article Analyzer scores any article against the 10 criteria AI engines use to decide what to cite — 0–100 readiness score, pass/fail per criterion, top-3 highest-impact fixes, in under 30 seconds.

 The measurement gap is the strategy gap